What are the Disadvantages of Printers?

 Disadvantages of printer sharing?

-The main disadvantages of sharing a printer include potential security risks, slower printing speeds if multiple users are printing at the same time, and the need for coordination among users to avoid conflicts.
+The main disadvantages of sharing a printer include potential security risks, slower printing speeds if numerous users are printing all together, and the need for coordination among users to avoid conflicts.

 What are the disadvantages of a 3D printer?